parth-khera/CRICKET_VISION_INTELL_SYSTEM_GDG/README.md

 ---

-## 🏆 Hackathon Ready

-This project is designed for:

-* GDG Hackathons
-* AI/ML Competitions
-* Sports Tech Challenges
+## 📜 License

+MIT License

 ---

 ## ⭐ Support

-If you found this project useful:
+If you like this project:

-* ⭐ Star this repository
+* ⭐ Star the repo
 * 🍴 Fork it
-* 🧠 Contribute ideas
+* 🤝 Contribute

 ---

-> ⚡ "Cricket is not just a game of numbers — it's a game of intelligence.
-This system decodes it."
+> ⚡ "Turning cricket visuals into intelligence."